We All Know:

 After spending hours of time in research, we found only two robot vacuums (Roomba 960 and 980) with features must for thick carpet cleaning:

-- They both have powerful suction enough to grab the dust and pet hair effectively but not that extreme as few conventional vacuum cleaners which might damage your carpets.
+- These both have powerful suction enough to grab the dust and pet hair effectively but not that extreme as few conventional vacuum cleaners which might damage your high pile carpets.

-- They both have rubber rollers (tangle free extractors) have no brushes which prevent carpets high pile fibers and pet hairs from tangling.
-No cleaning necessary compared to the other robots.
+- These both have rubber rollers (tangle free extractors) have no brushes which prevent carpets high pile fibers and pet hairs from getting tangled.
+No cleaning necessary compared to the other robot vacuums.

-- They both came up with the HEPA filters well worth it if you have allergies.
+- They both came up with the HEPA filters well worth it to have for allergic free homes.

 Continue reading to find the best one for you..